-- (a) The Elder Law Clinic is an elective offering for three semester hours of credit. - (b) Taking this offering satisfies the Professional Skills requirement. - (c) In this offering, each student shall receive a grade of either "P," "1.00," or "0.00." - (d) The prerequisites for taking this offering are Civil Procedure I and II, Contracts, Legal Research & Writing I & II, Property, and Torts.
-Also, students must have completed or must take simultaneously with the Elder Law Clinic at least one of the following courses: Evidence; Wills & Trusts; Administrative Law; Estate Planning; Federal Income Tax; Family Law; or Insurance Law.
-Students eligible for limited-practice cards must obtain such a card for clinic practice. - (e) The instructor of the course shall have the discretion not to give a final examination. - (f) In publications, this shall be the approximate description of the course:
+- (a) The Elder Law Clinic is an elective offering for three semester hours of credit. - (b) Taking this offering satisfies the Professional Development requirement. - (c) In this offering, each student shall receive a grade of either "P," "1.00," or "0.00."

+- (d) The prerequisite for taking this offering is Professional Responsibility.
+Students are strongly encouraged to complete or take simultaneously with the Elder Law Clinic at least one of the following courses: Wills & Trusts; or Administrative Law.
+Students must be certified as a legal intern (3L card) to participate in the Elder Law Clinic.
+Prior to registering for the course, students must have submitted their Application for Registration as a Law Student to the Alabama State Bar. - (e) A student may not take more than one clinic in the same semester.
+A student may not take Elder Law Clinic and a Field Placement in the same semester. - (f) The instructor of the course shall have the discretion not to give a final examination. - (g) In publications, this shall be the approximate description of the course:

-The Elder Law Clinic at Faulkner University's Thomas Goode Jones School of Law provides opportunities for law students to represent and counsel low-income, elderly citizens in Montgomery, Autauga and Elmore counties.
-Second and Third Year law students counsel and represent clients with diverse legal needs: guardianships and custody matters, advanced directives, powers of attorney, wills and trusts, estate planning, benefit applications, appeals from benefit denials, retirement solutions, elder abuse and medical decision making.
-The Elder Law Clinic also provides public information programs on federal and state benefits, long-term care solutions, nursing home and skilled nursing facility standards, age discrimination, elder abuse, grandparental custody, medical decision making and end-of-life issues.
-The Elder Law Clinic works in cooperation with Legal Services Alabama and the Alabama Department of Senior Services.
+The Elder Law Clinic provides opportunities for law students to represent and counsel low-income, elderly citizens in Montgomery, Autauga, and Elmore counties.
+Third Year law students counsel and represent clients with diverse legal needs: guardianships, advanced directives for health care, powers of attorney, simple wills, basic estate planning, public benefit applications, appeals from benefit denials, long-term care, elder abuse, and medical decision making.
+The Elder Law Clinic also provides public information programs on federal and state benefits, long-term care solutions, nursing home and skilled nursing facility standards, age discrimination, elder abuse, grandparental custody, medical decision making, and end-of-life issues.
+The Elder Law Clinic works in cooperation with the Central Alabama Aging Consortium, Montgomery Area Council on Aging, Brooks-Sellers One Place Family Justice Center, and Legal Services Alabama.
+Students must be certified as a legal intern (3L card) to participate in the Elder Law Clinic.
+Prior to registering for the course, students must have submitted their Application for Registration as a Law Student to the Alabama State Bar.
+A student may not take more than one clinic in the same semester.
+A student may not take Elder Law Clinic and a Field Placement in the same semester.